ozone-his/ozone-docs/docs/getting-started/run-locally.md

 !!! warning ""

     :fontawesome-regular-hourglass-half: It may take some time to download and setup Ozone for the first time.

+!!! info "System Requirements"

+    To run Ozone and its apps smoothly, your environment should meet at least the following requirements:

+    - 12 GB of free RAM
+    - 8 core CPU
+    - 25 GB for free disk space

 ## Browse
 Once started, the script will output the URLs to access the HIS apps and services: